Oppression

-The Universal Declaration of Human Rights offers a benchmark from which to assess both individual and structural models of oppression.
-The concept, popularized in Marx and Engels' Communist Manifesto of 1848, is often used to justify state persecution.
+Oppression is malicious or unjust treatment of, or exercise of power over, a group of individuals, often in the form of governmental authority.
+There are many scholars who have attempted to define oppression usually by the types of harm suffered by those who are persecuted.

 Authoritarian oppression

 The word oppress comes from the Latin oppressus, past participle of opprimere, ("to press against", "to squeeze", "to suffocate").
-Thus, when authoritarian governments use oppression to subjugate the people, they want their citizenry to feel that "pressing down", and to live in fear that if they displease the authorities they will, in a metaphorical sense, be "squeezed" and "suffocated", e.g., thrown in a dank, dark, state prison or summarily executed.
+Thus, when authoritarian governments use oppression to subjugate the people, they want their citizenry to feel that "pressing down", and to live in fear that if they displease the authorities they will, in a metaphorical sense, be "squeezed" and "suffocated".
 Such governments oppress the people using restriction, control, terror, hopelessness, and despair.
-The tyrant's tools of oppression include, for example, extremely harsh punishments for "unpatriotic" statements; developing a loyal, guileful secret police force; prohibiting freedom of assembly, freedom of speech, and freedom of the press; controlling the monetary system and economy; and imprisoning or killing activists or other leaders who might pose a threat to their power.
+The tyrant's tools of oppression include, for example, extremely harsh punishments for "unpatriotic" statements; developing a secret police force; prohibiting freedom of assembly, freedom of speech, and freedom of the press; controlling the monetary system and economy; and imprisoning or killing activists or other leaders who might pose a threat to their power.